sountrust/app-deploy/README.md

 # 🧩 Kube-Deploy – Application Auto-Deployment Manifests

-This directory enables automated manifest generation and Git-based application lifecycle management for all managed applications in the Cloud Marketplace.
+This directory enables automated manifest generation and Git-based application lifecycle management for all managed applications in the VCloud Director.

 ---